AdobeDocs/commerce-operations.en/help/installation/composer.md

     composer create-project --repository-url=https://repo.magento.com/ magento/project-enterprise-edition <install-directory-name>
     ```

-    When prompted, enter your Magento authentication keys.
+    When prompted, enter your authentication keys.
 Public and private keys are created and configured in your [Commerce Marketplace][].

     If you encounter errors, such as `Could not find package...` or `...no matching package found`, make sure there are no typos in your command.
 If you still encounter errors, you may not be authorized to download Adobe Commerce.
-Contact [Magento support](https://magento.com/support) for help.
+Contact [Adobe Commerce Support](https://magento.com/support) for help.

     See [Troubleshooting][] for help with more errors.